Asem-Git-Hub/Asem-Git-Hub.github.io/_posts/Digital-Forensocs/Browser_Artifacts.md

    These files are crucial for analyzing user activity and behavior within Safari, making them valuable for both forensic investigations and user data management.

-# TOOLS FOR PERFORMING BROWSER FORENSICS
+# Tools For Performing Browser Forensics

    Here is a list of tools that can be used to perform browser forensics, along with their primary functions: